Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Introduction

 \section{Introduction}

-The need for deeper analysis and monitoring of in-vehicle embedded systems data is driven by the growth of autonomous vehicles, cloud connectivity, and other advanced vehicle functionality.
-The application of neural networks to deepen the analysis of vehicle sensor data has advanced functionality in areas such as autonomous driving security \cite{zhou_anomaly_2019,novikova_autoencoder_2020}, driver behavior analysis \cite{abdennour_driver_2021,Yadav_2019}, fuel consumption and efficiency \cite{yeh_using_2019,Qi_2017}, and computer vision and object detection \cite{Wang_Hai_2019,Fayyad_2020}.
+The modern passenger vehicle has undergone major advancements in recent years due the demand for high-tech functionality, which is accompanied by a growing number of interconnected electronic components and a respective stream of sensor data.
+This data availability coupled with industry competition creates the need for intelligent information systems and design.
+Vehicle sensor data has applications for the advancement of autonomous driving security \cite{zhou_anomaly_2019,novikova_autoencoder_2020}, driver behavior analysis \cite{abdennour_driver_2021,Yadav_2019}, fuel consumption and efficiency \cite{yeh_using_2019,Qi_2017}, road object detection \cite{Wang_Hai_2019}, and sensor fusion for autonomous vehicle perception \cite{Fayyad_2020}.
 For vehicle manufacturers, computational intelligence is also applied to improve quality in areas such as production, logistics, and vehicle fleet management \cite{sayedahmed_computational_2021}.

-Deep learning can also be used to improve the detection of abnormalities in a vehicle's sensor signals for the prediction of system faults or failures.
-Existing diagnostics of on-board systems are typically triggered from a limited sensor domain such as the emissions-related ECU communication protocol required by ISO standards 9141 and 15031 \cite{ISO9141, ISO15031}.
-A less prescriptive more holistic vehicle health assessment based on a wide range of sensor data may extend on-board diagnostics to additional vehicle components.
-Literature reporting enhanced on-board diagnostics using sensor data analysis is limited due to the complex and proprietary nature of in vehicle embedded systems communications \cite{navet_trends_2005}.

-The focus of this work is on detecting rare and abnormal temporal patterns in a multi-sensor time-series data set collected from connected vehicles during drive cycle tests.
-The system performance metric is based on the evaluation of the reconstructed multi-sensor signal matrix by a trained deep neural network encoder-decoder, i.e., an autoencoder.
-Data are composed of powertrain-related sensor signals from several drive-cycles.
-A successful anomaly detector that can differentiate normal and abnormal drive cycle samples (samples performed with some drivetrain component fault) may have practical applications for the prediction of failure, for predictive maintenance, and to improve durability testing by manufacturers

-Here, we propose a fully convolutional autoencoder that is able to show the capability of distinguishing anomalous conditions from that of normal operating conditions based on high-dimensional, temporal signals from the vehicle's embedded system.
-We compare this to three other anomaly detection algorithms, which are unable to distinguish the anomalous conditions from that of the normal drive-cycle data.